 - Loss of appetite

-- Insomnia: Supplements are very effective for improving sleep quality and depth.
+- Insomnia: Magnesium supplements are very effective for improving sleep quality and depth.

 - Heart arrhythmias and heart attack